muhammadmp97/MediumBot/README.md

 | `!setstartmessage` | Updates the starting message to replied message | No |

 ## ⚠️ Issues  or  Pull Requests
-Feel comfortable to report bugs, but we're strict about merging pull relquests add new features because we prefer keeping it as simple as possible.
+Feel comfortable to report bugs, but we're strict about merging pull requests add new features because we prefer keeping it as simple as possible.